 .
 Wonderfruit is a family friendly event, the festival gives access to all ages (and even to dogs!).

-Tickets for Wonderfruit 2019 are on sale now!
+Early Birds for Wonderfruit 2020 are on sale now!

 There are several ticket types for Wonderfruit which are very flexible and easy to mould around any schedule.
 Below are the various tickets types that you can choose from.

 Tickets are released in phases, from Early Bird (usually released as soon as the end of the previous Wonderfruit) to last release online and then tickets on the door.
 It’s best the get them as soon as you can, the price difference between the first and last phase is quite substantial!